Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Tests

 The discrete grid sets limits on the MJ distribution moments which can be represented.
 Because the momentum grid only has finite minimum resolution and minimum and maximum momentum bounds, this sets limits on the resolvable momentum and temperature moments of the projected distribution.
 An immediate restriction is that the momentum moments cannot be beyond the bounds of the domain.
 The temperature resolution range is more subtle because it affects the width of the distribution.
 To quantify the resolvable temperatures, Figure \ref{fig:min_max_temp} explores the minimum and maximum temperature allowed in non-relativistic and relativistic limits.

 Figure \ref{fig:min_max_temp} panel (a) scans the case where the bulk of the distribution is non-relativistic for a 1D momentum space.
-Contours of the number of iterations required to correct the moments in $\Delta u$ vs temperature $T$ demonstrate that the convergence of temperature is not guaranteed for $T < T_{min, non-rel.}$.
-Where
+Contours of the number of iterations required to correct the moments in $\Delta u$ vs temperature $T/m_0$ demonstrate that the convergence of temperature is not guaranteed for $T < T_{min, non-rel.}$.
+Overlaid on the plot, the red line is an estimate of the minimum temperature in the non-relativistic case, which we compute by assuming the distribution is a tent function in a single cell, $f_{tent}(u) = 0.5 - |u|/\Delta u$, and integrating over the momentum bounds, $\pm \Delta u/2$.
+Substituting this distribution into equation (\ref{eqn:P_isolate}) and taking the non-relativistic limit provides an estimate of the minimum temperature the grid can support.
+The result is

-and $\Delta u$ is the grid spacing in momentum space and $p$ is the poly-order of the DG scheme.
+where $\Delta u$ is the grid spacing in momentum space.
+Depending on the polynomial order of the solution, the shape of the minimum temperature distribution can vary the constant prefactor.
 Scanning from warmer to cooler temperatures, the number of iterations required to converge the scheme increases.
-Eventually, the algorithm hits the maximum number of iterations, and occasionally fails to converge below $T_{min, non-rel.}$.
+Eventually, the algorithm hits the maximum number of iterations, and occasionally fails to converge below $T_{min, non-rel.}/m_0$.
 The grid spacing and number of iterations effectively set the minimum grid temperature for the MJ.
 The trend of minimum temperature holds across 1D, 2D, and 3D momentum spaces.

 For warm distributions, the maximum temperature projectable by a MJ on a discrete grid is when the solution is completely flat.
 The flat distribution sets a maximum temperature supported by the grid of